 Then link them together naturally.

-Week 4: Earn at least one real link
+Week 4: Promote the page and try to earn one real link

 Practical methods that work when your content is genuinely useful:

-What to expect from months 2 to 6 (the “Google is testing you” phase)
+What to expect from months 2 to 6 (the evaluation and volatility phase)

 Common patterns: